information

 28.08.010 General.

-1. All plumbing installations must be designed and installed in accordance with the Oregon Plumbing Specialty Code, any other relevant Specialty Codes, Title 25 and this Chapter.
-Permits and inspections are required for all plumbing work except as specifically exempted by Title 28.
+All plumbing installations must be designed and installed in accordance with the Oregon Plumbing Specialty Code, any other relevant Specialty Codes, Title 25 and this Chapter.
+Permits and inspections are required for all plumbing work except as specifically exempted by this Title.

-2. Existing plumbing which was lawfully in place in the City of Portland as of January 1, 2008 or which was constructed or relocated under a valid permit after that date, will be considered an existing nonconforming condition as provided in Title 28.
+Existing plumbing that was lawfully in place in Portland as of January 1, 2008, or that was constructed or relocated under a valid permit after that date is considered an existing nonconforming condition as provided in this Title.

 28.08.020 Specific Requirements.